jentery/mdia200v2/worksheet1.md

 The worksheet is *open-book*, meaning you are allowed to use assigned primary sources, handouts, the course website, my slides, your notes, the library, and the internet to address the prompts.

-*Please ensure you cite your source material.*
+*Please cite your source material.*

 ## Download the Worksheet